regenrek/oplink/docs/oplink-docs/content/3.workflows/1-overview.md

 - Share a consistent toolbox across teammates/repos
 - Curate arguments, defaults, and sequences for reliability

-Choose your path

-- Path A — Quick start: run `oplink server --preset thinking` from your IDE.
-No files required.
+Project setup

+- `npx oplink@latest init`
-- Path B — Project setup: `npx oplink@latest init`, add `.mcp-workflows/workflows.yaml` (and `servers.json` if using external servers), then point your IDE at `--config ./.mcp-workflows`.
+- Add `.mcp-workflows/workflows.yaml` (and `servers.json` if using external servers)
+- Point your IDE at `--config ./.mcp-workflows` when starting the server

 Workflow modes